chiaowenlin075/mumblr/README.md

 ## Features

 ### Blog and Posts
 Every user has their own blog.
 On either dashboard or your own blog, users can have infinite feeds by scrolling.
+Each blog have their own custom url with their username.
+User can also change the background of their blog.
 Posts ordered by 1) most liked 2) newest.
 Posts can be in text/image/link/quote.
 Posts can be edited and deleted only by author.
 Every post can be liked/replied/tagged.

 ### Follow
 Users can subscribe other blogs by "Follow" them.
 At your dashboard, you can see both yours and your subscribed blog's posts.
-Can follow hot blogs at "explore" page.
+Can follow hot blogs at "explore" page that provide you the hottest blogs.

 ### Tags
 Posts can have tags.
-Users can search posts by tags.
+Each tag will link to the search result of that tag.
+Tags can also be create/delete when edit the post.

+### Search
+Give you all the blogs that match the title or description and posts that have matched tags.
+The blogs sorted by the number of followers, while the posts sorted by create time.

 ## Implementation Timeline